nanit/config-server/README.md

 ## Option 2: Running Directly On Your Machine

-1. Install config_server Gem
+Install config_server Gem

     $ gem install config_server

+*Note*: You might need to run `eval "$(rbenv init -)"` in order to reload the config_server binary shim if you're using rbenv.

-2. Run The Server
+Run The Server

     $ CONFIG_FILE=/path/to/config.yml config_server

-Note: You might need to run `$ eval "$(rbenv init -)"` in order to reload the config_server binary shim if you're using rbenv.

 ## Querying The Server